rancher/docs/content/rancher/v2.x/en/overview/_index.md

 ### Cluster Visibility

 - **Logging:** Rancher can integrate with a variety of popular logging services and tools that exist outside of your Kubernetes clusters.
-Logging can be set up [at the cluster level]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/logging/) or [at the project level.]({{<baseurl>}}/rancher/v2.x/en/project-admin/tools/logging/)
 - **Monitoring:** Using Rancher, you can monitor the state and processes of your cluster nodes, Kubernetes components, and software deployments through integration with Prometheus, a leading open-source monitoring solution.
-Monitoring can be configured [at the cluster level]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/monitoring/) or [at the project level.]({{<baseurl>}}/rancher/v2.x/en/project-admin/tools/monitoring/)
 - **Alerting:** To keep your clusters and applications healthy and driving your organizational productivity forward, you need to stay informed of events occurring in your clusters and projects, both planned and unplanned.
-To help you stay informed of these events, you can configure alerts [at the cluster level]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/alerts/) or [at the project level.]({{<baseurl>}}/rancher/v2.x/en/project-admin/tools/alerts/)

 # Editing Downstream Clusters with Rancher